webstylestory/figolia/README.md

 In order for `algolia-firebase-indexer` to work properly, it has to store some backend information in firebase.
 You can specify their storage path in the config - see above.

-What is it stored, for eaxh index ?
+What is it stored, for each index ?

   * Number if items indexed
   * Last known indexing date